CaseyVue/MAGD-150-Assignments-/README.md

 # MAGD-150-Assignments-
-The codes are listed in order:
+test_file: Displays a moon and a futuristic building.
-  Displays a moon and a futuristic building.
+Space: Displays Earth and 3 moons with some abstrat shapes and lines.
-  Displays Earth and 3 moons with some abstrat shapes and lines.
+Moving Circles: The position of the mouse moves a circle around the screen and also enlarges or shrinks another circle at the top of the screen.
-  The position of the mouse moves a circle around the screen and also enlarges or shrinks another circle at the top of the screen.
+Sunset: Beach display, if you click your mouse the sun gets closer to the water, looking like a sunset.